tsbarr/nosql-challenge/README.md

 Challenge instructions and starter files, as well as some code sections that were adapted from the UofT SCS EdX Data Bootcamp class activities:

 © 2022 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.

-Some other code sections were adapted from other sources, specific explanations are found within the code comments.